 C-422-2: Steps to Establish a Project SEARCH Site

-To start a Project SEARCH program, the VR counselor contacts a program specialist for Project SEARCH at the TWC-VR State Office.
-After contact with the program specialist, VR staff members ensure that the following partners agree to start a program.
+To start a Project SEARCH program, the VR counselor contacts the State Office Program Specialist for Workforce Alliances.
+After contact with the State Office Program Specialist for Workforce Alliances, VR staff members ensure that the following partners agree to start a program.

 Education: the local independent school district (ISD)